kalanawasala/book-management/README.md

     is to handle the book managemnt events smoothly .

 <h1>How to install</h1>
-<h2>STEP-01</h2> You Should have installed the all of necessary softwres on your pc
+<h2>STEP-01</h2> You Should have installed the all of necessary softwares on your pc

     php server
     Git